zhorabay/To-Do-list/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse team and Code reviewers who helped us with creating this project.
+Also, I would like to express my gratitude to my husband and daughter for their patience.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>